sadra-sri/homelab-infrastructure/README.md

 # Enterprise Home Lab using ESXi

-This project demonstrates the design and implementation of a virtual enterprise IT infrastructure using VMware ESXi.

-The lab simulates a real-world environment including Active Directory, DNS, DHCP, and domain-joined clients, all running in a controlled and isolated network.
+Built a fully functional enterprise-style IT infrastructure using VMware ESXi, simulating real-world Active Directory, DNS, and DHCP services in an isolated lab environment.

 ---